sarabsethi/test-docs/docs/audio.md

 By default, Bugg is designed to record compressed MP3 audio files continuously (24/7) without breaks between recordings.

-Bugg runs concurrent threads to handle simultaneous recording and compressing/uploading of audio.
+Bugg runs concurrent threads to handle simultaneous recording and compressing/uploading of audio data.
 If enabled, compression begins immediately after the audio file has finished recording.
-To manage CPU load, uploads always begin out-of-sync with the audio recording loop.
+To manage CPU load, [server uploads](connectivity.md) are always begun out-of-sync with the audio recording loop.

 The default recording cycle behaviour (300s files, compression enabled) is depicted below: